Frequently Asked Questions

 We launched BeachLive in 2011 with 21 beaches, with live information feeds from 16 of these beaches.

 For the first year, we wanted to feature some of the area's most popular beaches to see how well used the site would be.
-For that reason, most of the beaches on the site last year were awarded a Blue Flag in 2010.
+For that reason, most of the beaches on the site that year were awarded a Blue Flag in 2010.
 Others were chosen because they are well used by visitors or because they were nominated by our partners, including Surfers Against Sewage.
 Only beaches where managers and owners have granted permission were included.

 What are the significance triggers?